davisanderson11/davisanderson11/README.md

 - 👯 I’m looking to collaborate on projects related to **machine learning** and **full stack development**.
 - 💬 Ask me about **JavaScript, Python, and DevOps**.
 - 📫 How to reach me: [your.email@example.com](mailto:your.email@example.com)
-- 😄 Pronouns: He/Him or She/Her (Customize as needed)
-- ⚡ Fun fact: I enjoy hiking and photography when I’m not coding!

 ---